Beryllium Properties, History, and Applications

 The grey-colored metal is valued as an alloying element because of its high melting point, resistance to creep and shear, as well as its high tensile strength and flexural rigidity.
-Although only about one-quarter the weight of steel, beryllium is six times as strong.
+Although only about one-quarter of the weight of steel, beryllium is six times as strong.

 Like aluminum, beryllium metal forms an oxide layer on its surface that helps to resist corrosion.
 The metal is both non-magnetic and non-sparking—properties valued in the oil and gas field—and it has a high thermal conductivity over a range of temperatures and excellent heat dissipation properties.

-Beryllium's low x-ray absorption cross section and high neutron scattering cross section make it ideal for x-ray windows and as a neutron reflector and neutron moderator in nuclear applications.
+Beryllium's low x-ray absorption cross-section and high neutron scattering cross-section make it ideal for x-ray windows and as a neutron reflector and neutron moderator in nuclear applications.